- Safety and Security

 Each has its advantages and disadvantages.
 Think about what you are going to use it for, how much money you want to spend, and if you want to upgrade it in the future.

-Laptops offer mobility, take up less space, and students can also access the wireless network in the Library, Dining Halls, other public locations around campus using the OSU Public Network.
+Laptops offer mobility, take up less space, and students can also access the OSU wireless network in all residence halls and most buildings on campus.
 For this reason, most students decide to use a laptop when coming to Oregon State.
 They are harder to upgrade however, and because they are constantly moved around, they tend to wear out faster than desktops.

-Desktop computers take up more space and offer no mobility, but are generally faster, and cheaper to upgrade and maintain.
+Desktop computers take up more space and offer little mobility, but are generally faster, and cheaper to upgrade and maintain.
 They also generally last longer than laptops.